 The placement examination is designed to place each student at an appropriate level within a language sequence.
-Obtain placement examination information from the Department of Romance Languages and Literatures.
+Obtain placement examination information from the Director of Undergraduate Studies in the Department of Romance Languages and Literatures.

 MAJOR IN INTERNATIONAL ECONOMICS & ROMANCE LANGUAGES